Updated October 10th, 2021

 4. Posting offers

-LocalCryptos users may post offers to buy or sell cryptocurrencies in exchange for local currencies using the marketplace.
+LocalCryptos users may post offers to buy or sell cryptocurrencies in exchange for local currencies.
 Offers on the marketplace are made publicly available, and can be viewed by anyone who accesses the website.

 Offerors can write their own terms and conditions of sale, which may be published with the offer or negotiated with the other party to the transaction.
 However all terms and conditions of sale must include the mandatory terms specified in these Service Terms regarding LocalCryptos’ fee and the process for resolving disputes.